 Studies at a glance

-The Master of Science in Engineering (MSE) is an educational program developed jointly by the Swiss universities of applied sciences, in which you complete your studies at the university of your choice.
-It is aimed at highly motivated Bachelor graduates with a very good degree.
+The Master of Science in Engineering (MSE) is an educational program developed jointly by the Swiss universities of applied sciences, where you complete your studies at the university of your choice.
+It is aimed at highly motivated Bachelor's graduates with a very good degree.
 A degree opens the door to a top professional position or a job in research and development.
 The language of instruction for the theory modules held in Zurich is English.
 The teaching modules (TSM, FTP and CM) are held centrally in Zurich.

 Degree